 Carnival in Cadiz, Spain

-Cadiz, the big city on Andalucia´s Atlantic coast, can proudly claim to have the oldest carnival celebrations on mainland Spain.
+Cadiz, the big city on Andalucia´s Atlantic coast, can proudly claim to have the oldest carnival celebrations in mainland Spain.

 Dating back to the 16th century and influenced by the Carnival in Venice, a trading partner of Cadiz at the time.

-Floats, music and general merry making before Ash Wednesday rolls around and puts an end to the fun.
+Floats, music and general merrymaking before Ash Wednesday rolls around and puts an end to the fun.

 The most outstanding feature of this carnival is music and satire.